Barbu-David/Laboratory-Data-Structures-and-Algorithms/DOC/doc.md

 ```
-## **1.1 Binary Search Trees**
+## **1.1 Binary Search Tree**

 ### **Introduction**
 The binary tree is one of the most known tree data structures, where each node has at most two children.
-The binary search trees adds one more rule: all of the right subtree values must be higher than the root, and the left smaller.
+The binary search tree adds one more rule: all of the right subtree values must be higher than the root, and the left smaller.
 This means that the tree can't store duplicate values.

 All of the binary search tree related functions start with bst_
 ### **Struct Definition**